midonet/midonet/specs/2015.02/cluster_design.md

 single line of development in MN, making all necessary changes directly in trunk and ensuring backwards compatibility at all times.

-Cluster elements meant for use by other MidoNet components such as client libraries or APIs are developed under /cluster.
-Internal services to the cluster live under /brain/midonet-brain.
+Elements meant for use by other MidoNet components such as client libraries or APIs are developed under /nsdb.
+Internal services to the cluster live under /cluster/midonet-cluster.

 ### Phase 1